Study Abroad programme

 Studying for a semester?

-You won’t be eligible for a hall room if you’re only studying for a semester, but there are plenty of private accommodation options nearby.
+International (non-EU) exchange students are not eligible for a hall room, but there are plenty of private accommodation options nearby.

 Learn more about private accommodation.